-Flip N Fly - Bounce around on 40 trampolines, try your luck on the dodgeball court, practice your skills on the aerial trapeze and dive into soft foam pits.
-Kids love bouncing around this indoor trampoline park on Neon Nights.
+Defy Wilmington and Flip N Fly – Reach new heights at one of the area’s two awesome trampoline parks.
+Defy Wilmington, a 23,000-square-foot indoor facility with wall-to-wall steel-frame trampolines, is also home to the world-famous Angled Wall Trampolines, an expansive Olympic Foam Pit and one of the largest Trampoline Dodgeball cages in America.
+At Flip N Fly, bounce around on 40 trampolines, try your luck on the dodgeball court, practice your skills on the aerial trapeze and dive into soft foam pits.
+Kids love bouncing around this indoor trampoline park during Neon Nights on Fridays and Saturdays.
+Reserve Open Jump Time online for seamless fun.

 Jungle Rapids Family Fun Park – This family fun park includes Water Park fun for the whole family, Jungle Lagoon golf, laser tag, Grand Prix Go-Karts, “The Rock” Climbing wall, arcade games, snack bar and much more.

-Museum of the Bizarre – The Crystal Skull of Knowledge, Houdini's Ouija Board, numerous movie props and a Van de Graaff Machine are just some of the curiosities on display at this science museum.
+Museum of the Bizarre – The Crystal Skull of Knowledge, Houdini's Ouija Board, numerous movie props and a Van de Graaff Machine are just some of the curiosities on display at this unusual museum.
 Enter if you dare!

 New Hanover County Arboretum – Wander the paved pathways spanning 7 acres to discover beautiful seasonal gardens as well as a water garden with hundreds of colorful Koi, a Japanese garden with an authentic tea house, a cozy cottage and the children’s garden featuring a play area.